}

 I’ve been walking, yes indeed

-Today is the start of a new month, the first complete calendar month in which I’ve done a walking workout every single day.
+Today is the start of a new month, following the first complete calendar month in which I did a walking workout every single day.
 Naturally, I put all the data into a spreadsheet to allow me track my progress and because, spreadsheets.
 I use them for all sorts of things.

 February was a good month overall, especially my goal at this point is still to build up stamina, and I think I’m doing that.
 I thought I’d share some stats from this February—something I may do again at the end of March, at the end of the quarter, but if I do any updates after that, it’ll probably only be at the end of each quarter.